 Action: Treat people’s time as their own.
 As a people manager, it is not yours to own.

 If You Have ‘Director’ in Your Job Title, Direct

 All too often we see people doing the job of the person below.
 Either through a lack of trust, or because they’ve done their job, or because they don’t know how to do their own job, too many people focus downwards.
 This causes the problem of micro-management and encourages every layer to do the same to the layer below.
 No-one earning their salary because they are too busy doing what they believe others cannot.

 If you are a Director, direct.
-Whilst it is easier to do the job you have done, agree SMART targets with your team, have regular 121’s, and support them to achieve.
-This is fundamentally different to doing it for them.
+Whilst it is easier to do the job you have done, agree SMART targets with your team, have regular 121’s and support them to achieve.
+This is fundamentally different from doing it for them.